New Home Prices Rise, Sales Fall in Richmond - July 2014

-A total of 1,990 new homes were sold during the 12 months that ended in November, up from 1,974 for the year that ended in October.
+A total of 2,079 new homes were sold during the 12 months that ended in March, down from 2,100 for the year that ended in February.

-Out of all housing closings, new home closings represented 13.9%.
-This is an increase on a percentage basis, as new home closings were 12.2% of total closings a year ago.
-Closings of new and existing homes slid year-over-year in November after also falling in October year-over-year.
+Out of all housing closings, new home closings accounted for 8.6%.
+As a part of the whole, new home closings were 9.4% a year earlier.
+Following a year-over-year decline in February, closings of new and existing homes also dropped year-over-year in March.

 Pricing and Mortgage Trends

-Average price of newly sold homes saw a 10.9% lift year-over-year in November to $356,875 per unit.
-This boost is higher than the 4.2% surge in October year-over-year.
+In March, the average price of newly sold homes grew 11.2% year-over-year to $365,569 per unit.
+This rise is higher than the 4.8% gain in February year-over-year.

 The average mortgage size on newly sold homes saw a rise year-over-year along with new home prices.
 It rose to $306,585 in March, a 6.7% lift.
 In February 2014, average mortgage size on newly sold homes saw a 1.7% rise year-over-year from a year earlier.